lllohr/Ocean_Plastic_Pollution/README.md

 Plastic pollution threatens food safety and quality, human health, coastal tourism, and contributes to climate change.
 Plastic pollution in the ocean has a devastating impact on marine life and ecosystems.

 ## Questions to answer with the data:

-What are the top 10 types of plastic pollution in the ocean?
+1. What are the top 10 types of plastic pollution in the ocean?
+2. Which countries pollute the most plastic?
-How much plastic will be in the oceans by 2030? (machine learning)
+3. How much plastic will be in the oceans by 2030?

 ## Datasets: